 b.
-Project Description: Provide a brief (no more than one thousand characters, including spaces) description of your project.
-It should be written for a nonspecialist audience and clearly state the importance of the proposed work to the social sciences.
+Project Description: Provide a brief description of your project.
+It should be written for a nonspecialist audience and clearly state the importance of the proposed work and its relation to larger issues in the humanities.
 This description will appear on your application cover sheet and will serve as a project abstract during the review process.
 Do not exceed one thousand characters, including spaces.
 If you exceed one thousand characters, including spaces, Grants.gov may reject your application or cut off your project description at the thousand-character limit.

 c.
 Proposed Project: List the start and end dates for your project.
 Your period of performance must start on the first day of a month and end on the last day of a month.
-It must be at least six months and no more than twelve months and it must be full-time and continuous.
+It must be between six and twelve months, and it must be full-time and continuous.
 Because award amounts depend on the number of months of work that you specify, the dates that you enter here will determine the maximum amount of your award.
 See B2.
 Summary of Funding for information regarding allowable periods of performance.